VektrexElectronicSystems/SpikeSafePythonSamples/README.md

 #### Installing matplotlib Package
 Some sequences involve graphing measurement results.
 To properly graph results, the [matplotlib](https://matplotlib.org/) library is required (version 3.2.1 or greater).
 Use the command `python -m pip install matplotlib` to install the latest version of matplotlib.
 Once the matplotlib library is installed, each sequence that involves graphing can be run as a standalone Python file.

+For Mac use `python3 -m pip install matplotlib`

 #### Installing PyCLibrary Package
 Some sequences require external C resources, and requires the [PyCLibrary](https://pyclibrary.readthedocs.io/en/latest/) library.
 To install this library, enter the command `python -m pip install pyclibrary`.
 Once the PyCLibrary library is installed, each sequence that involves external C resources can be run as a standalone Python file.

+For Mac use `python3 -m pip install pyclibrary`

 #### Installing pyserial Package
 Some sequences involve connecting to a serial interface instrument and requires the [pyserial](https://pypi.org/project/pyserial/) library (version 3.5 or greater).
 Use the command `python -m pip install pyserial` to install the latest version of pyserial.
 Once the pyserial library is installed, each sequence that involves a serial interface can be run as a standalone Python file.

+For Mac use `ppython3 -m pip install pyserial`

 ### General Usage
 For most examples, you may need to modify the specified IP address within a sequence to match the IP address that is physically set on your SpikeSafe's DIP switch.
 In each sequence, the default IP address of 10.0.0.220 is set in the line `ip_address = '10.0.0.220'`.